eBay/modanet/README.md

 |12 | headwear |
 |13 | scarf & tie |

+The annotation data format of ModaNet follows the same style as [COCO-dataset](http://cocodataset.org).

 ## Contributing
 You are more than welcome to contribute to this github repo!
 Either by submitting a bug report, or providing feedback about this dataset.
 Please open issues for specific tasks or post to the contact Google group below.